themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 > Deep-excision is performed during laparoscopic excision surgery, where the surgeon carefully excises or removes, the entire lesion from wherever it is found.
 This includes the tissue beneath the surface.
 Endometriosis acts like an iceberg- despite the disease being identified above the surface of the tissue, the majority is implanted into the tissue below the surface.
 This is why it is so important to find a surgeon who removes lesions in their entirety.
 >
 > \-endofound.org
+>
+>
+>
+> Quality surgery - excision - is the cornerstone of successful treatment for endometriosis.
+However, it doesn't stop there.
+Multidisciplinary care is needed to fully address all components of the disease.
+Most of all, individuals with endometriosis need to be heard.
+>
+> Quality surgery, alternative therapies, diet and nutrition, acupuncture, physical therapy and other adjunct treatments can all be helpful at effectively managing symptoms long term.
+>
+> CEC

 **Other Surgeries:**